robotcaresystems/RoboticsLanguage/RoboticsLanguage/Documentation/Compiler/Philosophy/README.md

 ![](../../Assets/compiler-flow.png)

+## Definitions

-The `rol` compiler implements a generic engine that works by processing two types of information, **code** and **parameters**, thought three steps: **input**, **transformations**, and **output**.
+The `rol` compiler implements a generic engine that works by processing two types of information, **code** and **parameters**, through three steps: **input**, **transformations**, and **output**.

-In this document we will use the words **inputs** or **parser** interchangeably, meaning the process of transforming text written in a particular language to an [abstract syntax tree](https://en.wikipedia.org/wiki/Abstract_syntax_tree) implemented in [xml](https://en.wikipedia.org/wiki/XML), i.e. the internal representation of the source code.
+In this document we will use the words **input** or **parser** interchangeably, meaning the process of transforming text written in a particular language to an [abstract syntax tree](https://en.wikipedia.org/wiki/Abstract_syntax_tree) implemented in [xml](https://en.wikipedia.org/wiki/XML), i.e. the internal representation of the source code.

-The words **outputs** and **code generation** mean the process of transforming the abstract syntax tree into text documents, such as, c++ code, HTML pages, etc.
+The words **output** and **code generation** mean the process of transforming the abstract syntax tree into text documents, such as, c++ code, HTML pages, etc.

 The word **code** refers to the abstract syntax tree implemented in **xml**.
 The xml structure was chosen for its ability to store attributes on each tag.
 Attributes can be used by each module to store information for a particular element of the abstract syntax tree, acting as _an annotation_ that can be used for decision making or code generation.

 The word **parameters** refer to generic information, independent of the code, used in all the processing steps of the compiler.
+Parameters change the behaviour of the processing functions.

 The words **plug-in** or **modules** refer to processing blocks that operate on text (for input or output), code, or the parameters.
 The `rol` compiler is designed to be modular, composed of modules that are sequenced to process from inputs to outputs.

+To summarise, the process is:
+  1. Code (written in text) is parsed into the abstract syntax tree (represented in xml)
+  2. Transformers annotate the abstract syntax tree
+  3. The abstract syntax tree is output into various types of text formats.

 ## The parameters

 Parameters are any piece of information that may be relevant for the parsing, transformation, and code generation parts of the compiler.
+Parameters change the behaviour of the processing functions.
 Parameters are represented internally by a python dictionary.

 All parameters can be assigned to command line flags that are loaded when the compiler is called.
 Parameters can also be loaded via YAML files.